kaisadilla/judith/.info/spec.md

 end
 ```

 Similarly, inside this `if` scope, we have asserted that `animal` is not of type `Dog`.
-While we don't know its exact type yet, we know it's not a `Dog` type and, as such, it gets promoted to a union type of the remaining possibilities. `Dog` is a subtype of `Animal`, but not of this union type (that explicitly excludes it), so `animal` inside this scope cannot be downcasted to `Dog`.
+While we don't know its exact type yet, we know it's not a `Dog` type and, as such, it gets promoted to a sum type of the remaining possibilities. `Dog` is a subtype of `Animal`, but not of this sum type (that explicitly excludes it), so `animal` inside this scope cannot be downcasted to `Dog`.

 ### Member checking (`has`)
 With the `has` keyword, a value can be asserted to have (or not to have) access to a given member.
 In the following example, `Animal` is defined as `Dog | Cat | Rabbit | Kangaroo | Mouse | Tiger`.
 Among these types, only `Rabbit` and `Kangaroo` contain the `jump` member method: